tech-greedy/singularity/README.md

 Below are configurations for common scenarios.
 ## Deal Preparation Only
-This is useful if you only need deal preparation but not deal making.
+This is useful if you don't need deal-making and only care about deal preparation.
-You can still have deal making enabled, but disabling it will use slightly less system resources.
+Disabling deal-making will use slightly less system resources.
+You can still enable deal-making if needed.
-In [default.toml](./config/default.toml) from your repo
+In [default.toml](./config/default.toml) from your repo:
 1. change `index_service.enabled` to false
 2. change `ipfs.enabled` to false
 3. change `http_hosting_service.enabled` to false